adang1345/PythonWindows/Notes.md

 ## Python 3.6

+- _The Python 3.6 source has significant compatibility issues with Visual Studio 2022.
+Use an earlier Visual Studio version._
+- Build from a path that doesn't contain spaces.
+Otherwise you may get an error 9009 when executing `gendef`.
 - If you get an error during documentation build saying that `itircl.dll` was not registered correctly, go to `externals\windows-installer\htmlhelp` and run `regsvr32 itcc.dll`.
 Or you can install HTML Help Compiler system-wide, which would register this DLL anyway.
 - Install Sphinx 1.8.5 to a Python 3.6 venv and set `SPHINXBUILD` to the path to `sphinx-build.exe`.
 - Due to a bug in build scripts (https://github.com/python/cpython/issues/79555), set `HTMLHELP` to the path to `hhc.exe` in `externals\windows-installer\htmlhelp`.